-Québec bar owners v.
+Québec Bar Owners v.
 Le Procureur Général du Québec

 On September 23, 2005, bar owners Peter Sergakis (Placements Sergakis and Complexe Sky) and Voula Demopoulos (Les Billards Scratch) filed a motion before Québec Superior Court opposing numerous sections of the province's new Tobacco Act (introduced in June 2005), suggesting that elements of the bill were too restrictive and violated individual freedoms.
 They were represented by lawyer Julius Grey, who specializes in constitutional law.

 On December 1, 2005, the Attorney General of Québec filed a motion of inadmissibility in an attempt to invalidate the bar owners' motion without trial.
 On April 10, 2006, Justice Pierre Sénécal of the Superior Court of Québec dismissed the Attorney General's motion.
 On May 3, 2006, the Attorney General filed a motion before the Court of Appeal of Québec in an attempt to reverse Justice Sénécal's decision.
 On May 9, 2006, Justice André Brassard of the Court of Appeal dismissed the motion.

 Québec's Tobacco Act came into force on May 31, 2006, prohibiting smoking in bars and restaurants.
-Less than two months later, on July 25, lawyer Julius Grey filed an injunction motion to stay the prohibition until the Superior Court renders its decision regarding the validity of the Tobacco Act.
-On November 20, 2006, Justice Hélène LeBel dismissed Grey's injunction.
+Less than two months later, on July 25, lawyer Julius Grey filed an injunction motion to stay the prohibition until the Superior Court rendered its decision regarding the validity of the Tobacco Act.
+On November 20, 2006, Justice Hélène Le Bel dismissed Grey's motion for an injunction.

-A trial date for the bar owners' constitutional challenge of the Tobacco Act has not yet been determined, but is likely to be heard sometime in April or May, 2007.
+(New!)
+A trial date for the bar owners' constitutional challenge of the Tobacco Act has been scheduled for May 2009.